 Darklords (Mirror Match)

 Oh boy, the Darklord Mirror.
 Sounds fun, doesn’t it?
 This mirror is also about resource management, but since you’re both playing with quick effects, you need to always focus on negating your opponent’s quick effects with The Sanctified Darklord as Chain Link 2.
 Usually the person to establish a boss monster (either Darklord Morningstar or Darklord Desire) without getting hit by Sanctified can push for lethal quite easily.
-Side cards such as Shadow-Imprisoning Mirror and Bad Reaction to Simochi are godly here, as is Jinzo to stop them on behalf of your opponent’s side deck as well.
+Side cards such as Shadow-Imprisoning Mirror and Cash Back are godly here, as is Cosmic Cyclone to banish opponents Darklord Spell/Trap cards so that they cannot be recycled.

 In this mirror match, I opted for pushing as close as I could to getting my opponent to activate his quick effects, and then negate with Sanctified.
 I didn’t open the best, so I set Sanctified and passed.
 Luckily I took out a Night Beam with my Galaxy.
 My opponent seemingly didn’t open well either since he hard committed to Nasten with 0 cards left in hand.
 Sanctified negate helped me get Tez out of my hand and in the Graveyard to revive with Contact.
 At that point, I tried to establish my 2 monster board, but since he also had a facedown Sanctified, I shifted gears to go offensive with Desire since we has out of steam at that point.
 From there, just rebuild the board, and win.

 This is a matchup that’s quite favorable - even though our primary disruption is arguably less useful here.
-Their boss monster Fortune Lady Every starts out at 2800 ATK/DEF as soon as she’s summoned and can banish 1 face-up monster on the field (Opponent's Standby Phase only).
+Their boss monster Fortune Lady Every starts out at 2800 ATK/DEF as soon as she’s summoned and can banish 1 face-up monster on the field (Opponent’s Standby Phase only).
 If she’s in the Graveyard during our End Phase, she can revive herself quite easily by banishing a spellcaster.
 However, they aren’t terribly consistent, and can have bad hands that we can take full advantage of.
-Similar to playing against Spellbooks, the key is don’t be passive, and manage resources well; your monsters can swing over just about anything they play, and though some builds are now utilizing Silent Magician you have answers for that in the form of Darklord Desire.
-Keep in mind that against Fortune Ladies is probably the closest we would get to an "OTK" style of play, because of Sanctified crippling their ATK/DEF points, but still remember to mind your resources.
-These ladies have quite the synchro toolbox.
+They have recently dropped off the Tier List, however with a Dark Carly event coming back in December, knowing this matchup continues to be relevant knowledge.
+The key is don’t be passive, and manage resources well; your monsters can swing over just about anything they play, and though some builds are now utilizing Rebirth of Parshath alongside their 1 copy of Bending Destiny and other counter traps, playing intelligently around them and not overcommitting to them straight out the gate can lead you to victory.

 First off, I have to thank my Clan Mates over at ADL - to this day many of them know my first tournament entry deck (read: dumpster fire), and yet they really helped get me squared away to studying meta and also enjoying competitive play in a way that I couldn’t find in many other places - so big love to those guys/gals.